gcb-umkc/porsche-scrape/requestArticles.md

 base = 'https://newsroom.porsche.com'
 ```

-Then it uses requests to get a response from the newsroom website.
+Then it uses Requests to get a response from the newsroom website.
 ```python
 reponse = requests.get(base)
 html = reponse.text